Application Essays

 - The optional STEM Supplemental Award essay has a 1,000 character limit (including spaces).

-- Ensure that your essays address the prompt/theme.
+- Ensure that your essays address all the required prompts.

 - Please preview your essays once you have uploaded them into the application to ensure the correct file was uploaded.